BXBotz/Indian-Flag/README.md

 🇮🇳 A Indian Flag Animation Project Made With Python

 ```
-How To Work?

-Run This Code Via Any Code Runner
+Run Code To Work This
 ```